 Our second destination is the town of Fez.
 This is the second largest city in Morocco.
 It has two old Medina quarters.
 The largest, Fez el Bali is a World Heritage Site and is one of the world's largest urban pedestrian zones

 Articles note th Medina of Fez is an amazing place for photography.
 Walk the streets, and be prepared to just wait in one spot and capture the changing scenes that will pass by.
+We are staying at the Riad Alkantara and the hotel is booking a photography guide for us.

 The Medina has narrow twisty streets, with mopeds heading in every direction.
 It is common to pay a guide or driver to make your way through this area.

 Lots of history here, the red walls of the city date back to 1122 and the red sandstone should be great for my photography.
 There is an old fortified city with vendors and Medina (stalls).
+Time has been booked with two local professional photographers, Véronique & Marc.
+Also, a day tour to the Atlas Mountains and valleys is booked.

 With over forty years of work by artist Jacques Majorelle, is an oasis in the middle of Marrakesh's busy streets.
 Away from the noise and bustle of the souks and the Medina,here is a place for a relaxing stroll around these small but intensely charming premises, where paths are shaded by palm trees, exotic plants and traditional architecture dot every corner, azure blue mosaic and bright yellow tiles delight the senses, and cactus plants, lotus flowers, and water lilies paint a vivid landscape.
 The garden open daily from 9:00am until 5:00 during the time we will be there.